Aleksandar Vulin

-Vulin is the founder and former president of the Movement of Socialists (PS), a left-wing nationalist political party.
-He headed the party from 2008 to 2022.
-Vulin was a deputy of Mirjana Marković, the wife of Slobodan Milošević, and served as a high-ranking member of far-left League of Communists – Movement for Yugoslavia (SK–PJ) and Yugoslav Left (JUL) parties, while in the 2000s, he was a member of the Socialist Party of Serbia (SPS) before forming PS.
+Vulin is the founder and former president of the Movement of Socialists (PS), a political party he headed from 2008 to 2022.
+Vulin was a deputy of Mirjana Marković, the wife of Slobodan Milošević, and served as a high-ranking member of League of Communists – Movement for Yugoslavia (SK–PJ) and Yugoslav Left (JUL) parties, while in the 2000s, he was a member of the Socialist Party of Serbia (SPS) before forming PS.

 Early years

-He was born in Lozovik, to Bosnian Serb parents.
-He finished primary school in Novi Sad, Grammar's School in Sremski Karlovci and later graduated from the University of Kragujevac Faculty of Law.
+He was born in Novi Sad, to Bosnian Serb parents.
+He finished primary school in Novi Sad, grammar school in Sremski Karlovci and later graduated from the University of Kragujevac Faculty of Law.
 He stated that ever since his childhood "he has always been a communist".
-Vulin began his political career during the high school days in Novi Sad by supporting the anti-bureaucratic revolution led by Slobodan Milošević between 1986 and 1989.
+Vulin began his political career during his high school days in Novi Sad by supporting the anti-bureaucratic revolution led by Slobodan Milošević between 1986 and 1989.